ISight: Security concerns

-iSight Camera vs. FaceTime Camera
+Replacement with FaceTime Camera Branding

-The June 2010 release of the iPhone 4, where Apple introduced the FaceTime communication platform, also involved them naming the integrated front-facing camera on the device a "FaceTime Camera".
-All subsequent devices and models, including smartphones and personal computers, released after this announcement had the camera branded as FaceTime cameras.
+With the June 2010 release of the iPhone 4, Apple introduced the FaceTime communication platform.
+Simultaneously, the company began refer to the integrated front-facing camera on the device as "FaceTime Camera," replacing "iSight."

-In March 2012, with the release of the third generation iPad, Apple re-introduced the iSight camera branding for the rear camera on iPhone and iPod Touch releases (retroactively, in the cases of older models still being sold at the time).
-Apple would once again discontinue use of the iSight branding in 2015, starting with the release of the iPhone 6s.
-Similarly, Apple discontinued the use of the FaceTime camera branding with the iPhone 8 as the last phone in 2017 in favour for the TrueDepth Camera branding on the iPhone X.
+In March 2012, with the release of the third generation iPad, Apple re-introduced iSight camera branding but for the rear camera.
+Similar changes were made with iPhone and iPod Touch releases (retroactively, in the cases of older models still being sold at the time).
+In general, rear-facing iSight-branded cameras captured higher-resolution photos, where front-facing "FaceTime Cameras" had lower-resolutions and were used for video conversations.

-In general usage the iSight rear camera is used to take higher-resolution photos in scenarios where better quality is usually desired, whereas the front-facing camera is used for lower-resolution casual video conversations using the FaceTime communication platform.
+Apple would once again discontinue use of the iSight branding in 2015, starting with the release of the iPhone 6s and the release of Live Photos.
+Apple began discontinuing the use of the FaceTime camera branding with the iPhone X in 2017.